ksramchandani/k8s-mongo-tutorial/README.md

 kubectl apply -f with-ingress/mongo-express-ingress.yaml
 ```

-- The hostname used in the ingress should be configured via DNS to map to the IP of the node
+- The hostname used in the ingress should be configured via DNS to map to the IP of the node.
+Modify the /etc/hosts for local testing and development.
+Use Route53 to create DNS records in prod.
-(TODO: Read up on this later)

 - Create ingress controller
 ```